On differential inclusions arising from some discontinuous systems: Introduction

 As one will see from the strict statement of the problem, the system motion along the discontinuity surface can be described by some interval system.
 As is shown in work \cite{Fominyh1}, an interval system may be written down in the form of a differential inclusion of a certain structure.
 So, if we use the above definition of the discontinuous system solution, then after hitting the discontinuity surface (we recall that the control used sets itself this goal, as well as the goal of keeping the trajectory on this surface), the system trajectory motion is described by a differential inclusion.

 This paper aims at the problem of finding a solution of a differential inclusion describing the system motion in a sliding mode.
 Herewith, we will additionally impose some restrictions on the desired trajectory, for example, hitting a certain point at the final moment of time (when moving along the discontinuity surface).
 For solving this problem we will use the previously developed apparatus for solving interval systems considered as differential inclusions \cite{Fominyh1}, \cite{Fominyh2}, \cite{Fominyh3}.
 As will be seen below, this inclusion in some cases has the following feature: due to the special control structure the right-hand sides of the differential inclusion can be nonsmooth functions of the phase coordinates.
 Therefore, the paper also discusses the conditions for the appearance of nonsmoothness in the right-hand side of a differential inclusion and investigates the differential properties of such systems.
-Finally, in the final part of the paper we discuss a somewhat different, in contrast to the classical, feedback control structure which allows one to preserve some useful differential properties of the right-hand side of the system, while at the same time (just like the classical control type) ensuring that the system gets into a small enough neighborhood of the discontinuity surface; although in the general case it does not ensure the stability ``in big'' of the sliding mode.
-The control structure proposed allows one to develop a method for searching for the system trajectory moving both in the vicinity of the discontinuity surface and before hitting it.
-Sometimes, in order to fulfill some restrictions on the trajectory, it is necessary to choose an appropriate structure for the sliding mode itself; this problem is also being solved in this paper.
+Finally, in the final part of the paper we discuss a somewhat different, in contrast to the classical, feedback control structure which allows one to preserve some useful differential properties of the right-hand side of the system, while at the same time (just like the classical control type) ensuring that the system gets into a small enough neighborhood of the required surface; although in the general case it does not ensure the stability ``in big'' of the sliding mode.
+The control structure proposed allows one to develop a method for searching for the system trajectory moving both in the vicinity of this surface and before hitting it.
+Sometimes, in order to fulfill some restrictions on the trajectory, it is necessary to choose an appropriate structure for the discontinuous surface itself; such problems are called the sliding mode design.
+From physical considerations approximate structure and parameters are often known, so it makes sense to ``correct'' these parameters in order to bring a system trajectories the desired properties (see Remark~2 below); this problem is also being solved in this paper.